Concept | API query enrichments#

 Let’s discuss API query enrichment in Dataiku.

-In some cases, an API request to an endpoint will not include all features required for processing the request.
-In such cases, a query enrichment — that is, a lookup on another table — may be able to retrieve the additional features needed for the endpoint to process the request and return a valid response.
+In some cases, an API request to an endpoint won’t include all features required for processing the request.
+In such cases, a query enrichment may be able to retrieve the additional features needed for the endpoint to process the request.
+By performing a lookup on another table, the enrichment enables a valid response.

 Slide depicting the concept of query enrichment.

-For example, in a credit card fraud detection use case, at the time of the transaction, the client making the API request could know the transaction amount, but might not have any information on the cardholder’s FICO score, a measure of creditworthiness in the US.
+In a credit card fraud detection use case, at the time of the transaction, the client making the API request could know the transaction amount.
+However, it might not have any information on the cardholder’s FICO score, a measure of creditworthiness in the US.

-Since the features that are missing from the API request, such as the FICO score, are stored in the company’s internal database, we can use an enrichment to retrieve these features and pass them to the prediction endpoint.
+However, the features that are missing from the API request, such as the FICO score, are stored in the company’s internal database.
+Thus, you can use an enrichment to retrieve these features and pass them to the prediction endpoint.
 This way, the endpoint will have all the features needed for processing the request and return a valid response.

 Slide depicting an API query enrichment for a credit card fraud example.

-You can configure query enrichments in the Enrichment tab of the API Designer.
+You can configure query enrichments in the Enrichment panel of the API Designer.
 In our credit card fraud example, we’ll enrich each query with a few additional features about our cardholders.

 Enrichment data can either be bundled or referenced (for SQL data).